-Adult learners have a several options to earn their high school diploma or equivalent.
-They may take the General Educational Development (GED) exam, participate in an adult education program, complete a national external diploma program or enroll in an online high school.
-To discover which options are available in your state and what their requirements are, visit your local school district website or contact your state department of education.
+There are a variety of ways to earn a high school diploma.
+If you left school before graduating, you can still earn a diploma by taking a high school equivalency exam, participating in an adult education program, completing a national external diploma program or enrolling in an online high school.
+To discover which options are available in your state, you can visit your local school district website or contact your state department of education.

 National External Diploma Programs

-Online High Schools Diploma Programs
+Online High School Diploma Programs